Seneca-Scholars/SS-Status-C6/status.md

 *08-26-25\
 -updated availability times for labs meetings\
--read through next documentation on fetchign and updating data -
+-read through next documentation on fetchign and updating data\
+-met with the frontend team to reacp progress made since leaving for school and make plans about tasks to carry out -

 *08-12-25\